Tonopah Test Range Airport: 4477th Test and Evaluation Squadron

-All the models had quirks.
-The MiG-17 did not have an electric seat, so pilots had to use cushions to position themselves properly inside the cockpit.
-Both it and the MiG-21 had pneumatic brakes applied by squeezing a lever on the front of the stick.
-Many of the MiG-21s did not have steerable nose gears, making them difficult to taxi; the sign of a novice Fishbed pilot was the zigzag track he made while moving on the ground.
-If a pilot put the throttle back on a MiG-21, it would take a long time to spool up again when trying to accelerate.
-Thus many of those who flew it stayed on afterburners as much as possible.
-The MiG-23 did not have that problem, as it was designed for speed—but it was unstable and difficult to fly.

 None of the Soviet-designed aircraft at Tonopah flew in bad weather or at night.
 All were very short-legged, compared to contemporary US aircraft, and sorties were limited to 20 minutes or so.
 The MiGs had US airspeed indicators and a few other minor instrument and safety modifications.
-Other than that, they were stock—down to their Warsaw Pact paint jobs.
-Two pilots of the 4477th died flying the Soviet planes.
+Other than that, they were stock, even maintaining their Warsaw Pact paint jobs.
 The pilots had no manuals for the aircraft, although some tried to write one.
 Nor was there a consistent supply of spare parts, which had to be refurbished or manufactured at high cost.

-What was learned during these projects prompted the US Navy to commence Top Gun exercises first at NAS Miramar, California, and then NAS Fallon, Nevada.
-Shortly thereafter the Air Force commenced its Red Flag exercises at Nellis AFB, Nevada.